 Technology vs. talent

-Worries aside, the efficiency and convenience afforded by technology are clear advantages of the 21st century.
-The fact is, most —if not all— of us are keen to handing off rudimentary, time-consuming tasks to the first taker, especially as companies grow.
+Worries and lost sleep over the “will robots take my job” question aside, the efficiency and convenience afforded by technology are clear advantages of the 21st century.
+The fact is, most – if not all – of us would gladly hand off our most rudimentary tasks to an automated software.
+That’s where robotic process automation comes in.

-Exponential growth is fantastic for revenue, but it can also result in even bigger piles of information to be filed and sorted and higher volumes of simultaneous customer calls.
-And while an easy “fix” would mean hiring more people, positive in the sense that it’s creating a job, that is not where the fourth industry wants to take us.
+Exponential growth is fantastic for revenue, but it can also result in even bigger piles of information to be filed and higher volumes of simultaneous customer calls.
+And while an easy “fix” would mean hiring more people, positive in the sense that it’s creating a job, that is not where the industry 4.0 wants to take us.

 While a clear win for innovation and globality, the fourth industrial revolution will now need the guidance of international entities.
 Local governments will also need to make choices based not only on the interests of their constituents but on the wellbeing of our global society.

-But while Industry 4.0 arrives and grows roots, what are we as members of the workforce supposed to do?
+But while Industry 4.0 arrives and grows roots, what jobs can be automated?
+And what are we, as members of the workforce, supposed to do?

 Redefining the 21st-century worker